-Adjustment of reverberation can be accomplished by your service technician or sales representative.
+Adjustments to the Digital Reverberation System must be made by your service technician or sales representative.

 BATTERY BACKUP SYSTEM

 The memory for the capture system on your MDS organ is sustained by a Lithium battery.
 This allows capture settings and related items to be retained in memory when the organ is switched off or unplugged.
 Under normal circumstances, the Lithium battery should last for several years.
 A built-in warning system will alert you when the battery becomes weak and needs to be replaced.